Updated: Feb 16

 I came up with the design for my standing pegboards myself and created them all in one day!
 The best part: they fit in the back of my Toyota Rav4 once the seats are laid flat.
 Hell yeah!

 Since I first shared how I made them on social media, I've had hundreds of other makers tag me to share how theirs turned out and they've all looked amazing!
-I'm working on getting some written instructions and diagrams made in a future blog post, but in the meantime I have an Instagram story highlight you can find here where you can find the details on how to make your own.
+I recently created this blog post featuring my DIY display boards, where you can find the details on how to make your own.

 For this sign, my partner carved the design into wood panels using a router.
 You could just as easily trace and paint your own though if that sounds daunting!